Open Letter on Free Availability

 5 months later, the first public version of Eazfuscator.NET was released.
 I truly thought I did it: Eazfuscator.NET, a nice and free product, was delivered to the growing community of .NET customers.

-It took just about several days to receive the first feedback (and bug reports) from the very first customers.
-I was amazed at how feedback reports were detailed.
+It took just about several days to receive the first feedback (and bug reports) from the very first users.
+I was amazed at how deeply some feedback reports were detailed.
 And the best of all, some of them contained highly valuable suggestions for improvements.

 I'm not that kind of person who drops something in the middle.
 Have a bug?
 Please install a patch then.
 Have a nice suggestion?
-Thanks, please install the new version.
+Thanks, please install a new version that incorporates the suggested improvement.
 The rate of new Eazfuscator.NET releases increased significantly.
 Versions 1.2, 1.3, 1.4, 1.5 and 1.6 were released just over the course of several months.

 Eazfuscator.NET became a pretty mature product at version 2.3, one year later after the first publication.
 It had a considerable amount of users and I could estimate their number by analyzing the count of accesses to update manifest file on a web server.
 My calculations showed about 1500 unique and active usages at the end of 2008.

 Given all that experience I have now, I can confess that my very first reaction to writing an obfuscator was – it's easy!
 How naïvely wrong I was.
 It is not just about a simple renaming of classes and their members.